moorepants/dissertation/parameterstudy.rst

-The weave critical speed decreases as front wheel diameter increases but the capsize critical speed decreases even faster so the size of the stable speed range also decreases, :ref:`Figure 5 <figFrontWheelDiameter>`.
+The weave critical speed decreases as front wheel diameter increases but the capsize critical speed decreases even faster so the size of the stable speed range also decreases, :ref:`Figure 8.5<figFrontWheelDiameter>`.
 The results show that the weave critical speed decreases with a larger front wheel which provides stability at low speeds.
 This correlates with the findings for the flywheel bicycle presented in Chapter :ref:`extensions`.